knisbet/wdkwwdk/content/posts/2022-05-29-outage-stories-dns.md

 +++
-title = "Outage Stories: Cell Phone Roaming DNS Outage"
+title = "Outage Stories: When DNS takes out cell phone roaming"
 +++

 When I used to work in Telecom networks, on technologies like LTE or UMTS, I was often tasked with investigating and resolving hard problems.
-This post covers an interesting outage I investigated which caused users roaming into Canada from their home networks fail to get an internet connection.
-Some of these users would be redirected to a competitor, but we would've lost the roaming revenue.
+A number of these outages were caused by the way Telecom networks use and deploy a DNS architecture separated from the internet.
+It's the same protocol, but runs on it's own networks with separate root servers and a few oddities you wouldn't expect on the internet.

-The outage was caused by the uniqueness of the way wireless carriers use DNS, a configuration discrepancy, and a subtle behavior of the way the DNS protocol works.
+In this post I'll talk about one of the outages I investigated, where planned maintenance, an unplanned outage, and a miss-configuration led to a triple redundant architecture going down and breaking users roaming into Canada from getting an internet connection.

-I've been out of the industry for 5 years now and am reconstructing the story, so there may be some inaccuracy.
+I've been out of the industry for a number of years now and I'm putting this back together from memory, so there may be some inaccuracy.

 ## Background
 At the time, network operators such as the one I worked for generally operated as integrators of proprietary solutions.
 Think of a company like Cisco, that makes large scale routers for carrier grade networks, the same applies to Wireless.
 This generally creates a few challenges, troubleshooting requires builtin tools, logs, metrics or to look at the equipment externally, such as by taking traffic captures.
 We rarely had the source code or internal knowledge of the products.

 When our company originally deployed its 3G wireless network, someone just built a half dozen linux servers and installed ISC BIND to act as DNS servers.
 These DNS servers were effectively used for service discovery within the network, and to facilitate roaming between networks from different carriers.
-Because these servers were just thrown in as a network build out in a company culture that doesn't really manage servers, they immediately went unmaintained.
+Because these servers were just thrown in as a network build out in a company culture at the time that doesn't really manage servers, they immediately went unmaintained.

 These unmaintained DNS servers were eventually replaced with a new set of DNS servers that were provided by a vendor as an appliance and had a team assigned to maintain the new system with proper vendor support for hardware and software.